 A strong human firewall is made up of many people.
 Every member of your organisation should be educated on how to stay secure.
 Regular training and teaching of best practices are highly recommended.

-If you follow all these steps, you are much more likely to keep security strong in your organisation.
 Remember—it’s better to err on the side of caution and be safe rather than sorry!
 If you have any doubts about anything, or suspect any potential security threats, contact your IT department.